 So many women are suffering from painful periods.
-In fact, more than half of women who menstruate have pain during their periods at some point.
-This pain is referred to as dysmenorrhea and ranges in intensity and duration.
+In reality, more than 50 percent of women who menstruate, experience period pain at some point in their life.
+This kind of pain is usually called dysmenorrhea and varies in severity and duration.

 Painful periods can be caused by many different factors, but to simplify things, in Chinese medicine, it is most often caused by stagnation.
-This stagnation of qi and blood, with a background of either deficiency or excess is causing pain.
+The lack of qi flow or blood circulation, with the prior history of deficiency or surplus is the leading cause of pain.

 CHINESE MEDICINE VS WESTERN MEDICINE